RAF Hullavington: History

 The site spans three parishes: the hangars and grassland in the north and west lie in Hullavington parish, while other hangars, most of the runways and the northern part of the barracks are in St Paul Malmesbury Without.
 The rest of the barracks are in Stanton St Quintin parish and are near the small village of Lower Stanton St Quintin and the A429 Chippenham-Malmesbury road.

 The airfield was opened on 14 June 1937 with No 9 Flying Training School arriving from RAF Thornaby on 10 July.
 Leonard Cheshire V.C. trained here in 1939.
-With the beginning of the Second World War, top officers from allied nations came to Hullavington to share ideas and ways of using aircraft.
+With the beginning of the Second World War, top officers from allied nations came to Hullavington to share ideas and methods.
 Ten Blenheims from No 114 Squadron arrived at the base on 1 September 1939, and were later joined by seven from No 139 Squadron.
-This was a safety move as a sustained attack was expected at the East Anglian bomber bases on the announcement of war being declared.
-As this didn't happen, all the Blenheims had departed Hullavington by 16 September 1939.
+This was a safety move as a sustained attack was expected at the East Anglian bomber bases on the announcement of war.
+As this didn't happen, all the Blenheims departed Hullavington by 16 September 1939.
 An effective Met.
-Office was also stationed at Hullavington, and an aircraft which left every day at dawn flew at various heights in order to send data back for the Met.
-Office to assess the weather.
+Office was also stationed at Hullavington, and an aircraft left every day at dawn to gather weather data at various altitudes.

 In 1970, RAF Hullavington hosted the World Aerobatic Championships.

-In 1992, the entire airfield was designated as a conservation area.
+In 1992, the entire airfield was designated a conservation area.
 English Heritage (now Historic England) later stated that "It embodies, to a unique degree, the improved architectural quality associated with the post-1934 expansion of the RAF.
 Most of the original buildings have survived and form a particularly coherent and well-ordered ensemble."
 Grade II listed buildings include the officers' mess and the church.

 In 1993, a Senior Aircraftman was convicted of arson and sent to jail for 5 years and his accomplice received a fine of £1000.
 The hangar was the location of all the parachutes for the armed services, and the damage and loss of stock affected morale at the base.